vumay/phonebook-app/README.md

-# A simple CRUD application using Flask and MySQL
+# A simple CRUD application